HP-IL Resource Page

 Version 1.0:

 Source files (Visual Basic) are included.
-It illustrates how easy it is to implement basic HP-IL controller capabilities on a computer using the PIL-Box, it’s actually easier than to implement device capability.
+It illustrates how easy it is to implement basic HP-IL controller capabilities on a computer using the PIL-Box, it’s actually easier than to implement device capabilities.

 ILvlif: A LIF media viewing tool